Insulin Levemir Cartridges 100 Unit/mL 5×3 mL

 Levemir Cartridges and Levemir Flextouch Pen

-What are precautions while using Levemir Cartridges?
+What are the precautions while using Levemir cartridges?

 • Visit your doctor regularly.